Frederick McCall: World War II and beyond

-With the arrival of the Second World War McCall was recalled to service with the Royal Canadian Air Force as a Squadron Leader, based at numerous western Canadian bases.
+With the arrival of the Second World War, McCall was recalled to service with the Royal Canadian Air Force as a Squadron Leader, based at numerous western Canadian bases.

 McCall died in Calgary Alberta on 22 January 1949 at the age of 52.

-In the city of Calgary, Alberta, the McCall industrial park and the road "McCall Way" is named after him, as well as McCall Lake Golf Course.
-Freddie McCall appears in exhibits in several museums in and around Calgary such as the Glenbow Museum and the Calgary Aerospace Museum.
-In 1939 the Calgary Airport was named after him but has since been renamed Calgary International Airport.
+In the city of Calgary, Alberta, the McCall industrial park and the road 'McCall Way' are named after him, as well as McCall Lake Golf Course.
+Freddie McCall appears in exhibits in several museums in and around Calgary, such as the Glenbow Museum and the Calgary Aerospace Museum.
+In 1939, the Calgary Airport was named after him, but has since been renamed Calgary International Airport.
 There is also a provincial electoral district bearing his name, Calgary-McCall, which was established in 1971.
 A book entitled Mavericks History of Alberta contains some information on McCall as well.